 The game is developed for the original NES hardware.
 In line with the project’s concept, the game is developed on reused and repurposed cartridges.
-The ROM will be available for free and can be played in your favourite NES emulator.
-The source code and the tools created for the development of the game will be published under a free culture license.
+The ROM is available for free (donations welcome though!) and can be played in your favourite NES emulator.
+The source code and the tools created for the development of the game will be published shortly after the final release.

 What remains is made possible with support from Creative Industries Fund NL, Democracy & Media Foundation, Het Nieuwe Instituut, Akademie Schloss Solitude, ZKM Center for Art and Media Karlsruhe, V2_ Lab for the Unstable Media, WORM Pirate Bay, FoAM Kernow, Varia, ESC Medien Kunst Labor and Hotel Mariakapel.
 Our server is kindly hosted by Servus.